Ai (singer): 2017–2023: Wa to Yo, twenty-year anniversary and Dream

 In November 2020, "Not So Different" was released digitally as the lead single for Ai's extended play, It's All Me, Vol. 2.
 In December 2020, Ai partnered with One Young World and released a special music video of the song in support of the project.
 A remix of "Not So Different" featuring Japanese rapper Awich was released on December 11, 2020, as a promotional single.
-A promotional single, "Hope" was released on January 30, 2021, with its music video premiering the same day.
-Ai partnered with deleteC, a non-profit organization in Japan aiming to support cancer treatment.
 It's All Me, Vol. 2 later was released in February 2021.
 In March 2021, EMI released a compilation EP of songs by Ai titled Self Selection "Hip Hop".
 In June 2021, Ai's previous releases with Def Jam Japan, Universal Sigma and Island Records were made available internationally for digital streaming.

 On June 28, 2021, Ai released "The Moment" featuring Japanese rapper Yellow Bucks.
 On the same day, she performed the song with Yellow Bucks and DJ Ryow on CDTV, a Japanese TV channel by TBS.
 In August 2021, she released a single featuring Dachi Miura, titled "In the Middle".
 In September 2021, Ai announced her next single, "Aldebaran".
 The song serves as the theme song for the NHK television drama, Come Come Everybody.
 Upon its release in November, it became her first charting single on the Billboard Japan Hot 100 since her 2017 single, "Kira Kira".
 The song debuted and peaked at number 37 on the chart.
 On the Oricon charts, "Aldebaran" peaked at number 4 on the Daily Digital Singles Chart and number 6 on the weekly Digital Singles Chart.
 Ai performed "Aldebaran" at the 72nd NHK Kōhaku Uta Gassen on December 31, 2021, her fourth appearance on the show.
 In December 2021, Ai announced her twelfth studio album on social media, Dream.
 The nine-track album was released in February 2022.
 A tour titled after the album began on May 14, 2022 until December.
 In April 2022, Ai was featured on the front cover of Music Magazine.
 In May 2022, "Aldebaran" won the Best Drama Song award at the 111th Television Drama Academy Awards.